Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

+Group-specific modeling is a personalization strategy where models are trained for distinct user groups, categorized by shared profile characteristics such as demographics, preferences, and behavior patterns.
+This categorization is often achieved through methods like exploratory data analysis or unsupervised clustering, which identify patterns and relationships in the data.
+Each group receives a uniquely architected model, optimized for its specific traits and behaviors.

-Given $D_S:=\left\{D_I \mid I \in S\right\}$ the set of all individual datasets $D_I$ with $n$ individual datasets $D_{I_{i}}$, each corresponding to an individual $I_i$, where $i \in [1,n]$, $D_S$ is clustered into $m$ clusters resulting in the cluster datasets $D_{C_{j}}$ where $j \in [1,m]$.
-A unique model $M_j$ is then trained on each $D_{C_{j}}$.
+\textbf{Problem Formulation.} Let $S$ be a set of individuals $I$.
+Let $D_I$ be the dataset corresponding to each individual $I \in S$ and $D_{I_{i}}$ be the dataset of the $i^{th}$ individual included in $S$, where $i \in [1,n]$.
+Given that $D_S:=\left\{D_I \mid I \in S\right\}$, $D_S$ is further subdivided into $m$ clusters resulting in the datasets $D_{C_{j}}$, where $j \in [1,m]$, by grouping individual datasets $D_{I_{i}}$ together.
+A unique model $M_j$ is then trained on each cluster dataset $D_{C_{j}}$.
 If person-specific features $X_P$ are available, they can be used to obtain the different clusters.
 Otherwise, $X_{NP}$ are used to cluster the users based on behavioural patterns or other characteristics.
+A graph representation is provided in Figure \ref{fig:Group-Specific-Modeling}.

 When making predictions, the appropriate model is selected based on the user's group membership.
-This not only allows the system to provide highly personalized results that are relevant but also ensures the model's fairness, i.e. treat similar individuals equivalently as it allows advanced modeling and fine-tuning that is catered to the specific needs of each target group.
+This not only allows the system to provide highly personalized results that are relevant but also ensures the model's fairness, i.e., treating similar individuals equivalently, as it allows advanced modeling and fine-tuning that is catered to the specific needs of each target group.

-A typical example work of this personalization framework is \cite{pmlr-v173-salam22a}, where separate personality recognition models were trained specifically for different gender groups.
-The models process the same set of extracted features (visual, textual, audio) using the optimized neural network suggested by Neural Architecture Search \cite{elsken2019neural}.
-A similar gender-specific emotion classifier based on vocal input is suggested in \cite{vogt-andre-2006-improving} and \cite{kim2009towards}.
-Moreover, these works commonly agreed that a more fine-grained classification of user type might capture more group differences and lead to further improvements.
-The privilege of the grouping method is also verified in \cite{shaqra2019recognizing}, in which a two-step approach was proposed.
-To recognize emotion through voice, it starts by determining the age/gender of the user that produces the voice using an age/gender classifier.
-Next the testing user will be moved to the corresponding emotion classifier according to the predicted age or gender label.